rainakpuels/Tic-Tac-Toe/README.md

     Run the "index.html" file in your broswer.

 # Roadmap of Future Improvemenets
 Usually, when Tic Tac Toe is played on paper, the winner strikes through their three in a row.
 It would be great to have this as part of the virtual game.
+Perhaps this count be done by changing the whole block row of a win to one color, or automatically striking out the characters that get three in a row.

 It would also be fun to replace the Xs and Os with emojis or other fun symbols.
+This wouldn't be too difficult, just replace the default 'X' and 'O' values in the code with image paths.

 # Liscence Information
 [MIT License](https://github.com/rainakpuels/Tic-Tac-Toe/blob/default/LICENSE)